Gabriella439/post-rfc/voice-feminization.md

 gives you more tools to express yourself, and that greater expressiveness does more to feminize your voice than the average pitch.

+I tried to do pitch training using this video (from the self-taught guide):

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9-1Padxsmio?start=281" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+… but ultimately I found that improving airflow did much more to improve the range of my pitch than those exercises.

 ### What do I need to fix?

 I can summarize the recent points by giving you the following rules of